 Melanie Whelan, CEO of SoulCycle

 In the end, only you decide the path that’s best for you.
-People who care about you will want to give their two cents on what’s the right choice when it comes to your career.
+People will want to give their two cents on what’s the right choice when it comes to your career.
 This isn’t always bad, until the opinions of others completely drown out your own voice.

 Another CEO, Melanie Whelan of SoulCycle wishes that she hadn’t been so preoccupied by what others told her she was supposed to do early in her career.
 A better approach, she says, is to, “Figure out what makes you excited or happy.”
 Once you find that joy, don’t let go.
 Whelan continues, “It’s much easier to be all-in when you’re excited about where you’re going every day.”

 If you haven’t found that yet, keep searching.
 Don’t feel pressured to fit a mold, but make a mold that fits with a life you’ll love.
-Like most good things in this world, creating such a life will take time, and there will be naysayers, but hold on to what you love that keeps you alive.
+Like most good things in this world, creating such a life will take time.
+There will be naysayers, but hold on to what you love that keeps you alive.

 Marc Lore, CEO of Walmart and Jet.com

 Marc Lore had one of those days before he pursued entrepreneurship.
-He was working at a well-paying corporate office, “but I was there alone,” he says, “and it was unfulfilling.”
-So he changed his career and how he measures success.
+He was working at a well-paying corporate office.
+“But I was there alone,” he says, “and it was unfulfilling.”
+That’s when Lore took a stand.
+He changed his career.
+He changed how he measured success.
 It’s not so much about the money anymore for the founder and CEO of Jet.com.
 He says, “I have since learned that you can achieve much greater success if you focus on what you can give.”